How To Save Hundreds On Your Mobile Phone Bill In 3 Easy Steps

 Step 2: Choose The Right Phone For Your Service Plan

 Reusing your old phone will save the most amount of money.
 After your contract expires, call your carrier and request that they unlock your phone for use on another network.
-While the law regarding cell phone unlocking did change, and not in our favor, the major service providers should still provide unlock codes for their out-of-contract customers.
+While the law regarding unlocking cell phones changed, and not in our favor, the major service providers should still provide unlock codes for their out-of-contract customers.

 Example: I purchased a Nexus 4, and then modified the Ptel mini-SIM to fit into a micro-SIM slot.
 After some sanding, and bandaging of my bloody fingers, it finally fit.